Britain (place name): Written record

 The first known written use of the word was an ancient Greek transliteration of the original P-Celtic term.
-It is believed to have appeared within a periplus written in about 325 BC by the geographer and explorer Pytheas of Massalia, but no copies of this work survive.
+It first appeared within a periplus written in the circa 320s BC by the geographer and explorer Pytheas of Massalia, but no copies of this work survive.
 The earliest existing records of the word are quotations of the periplus by later authors, such as those within Diodorus of Sicily's history (c.
 60 BC to 30 BC), Strabo's Geographica (c.
 7 BC to AD 19) and Pliny's Natural History (AD 77).
-According to Strabo, Pytheas referred to Britain as Bretannikē, which is treated a feminine noun.
+According to Strabo, Pytheas referred to Britain as Bretannikē, which is treated as a feminine noun.
 Although technically an adjective (the Britannic or British) it may have been a case of noun ellipsis, a common mechanism in ancient Greek.
 This term along with other relevant ones, subsequently appeared inter alia in the following works: